holgerroth/NVFlare/examples/advanced/lr-newton-raphson/README.md

 a single matrix, used to optimize the model parameters.
 The optimized model was then tested separately on testing data samples of the 4 sites, using accuracy and precision as metrics.

+Comparing the federated [client-side training code](job/newton_raphson/app/custom/newton_raphson_train.py) with the centralized [training code](./train_centralized.py), we can see that the training logic remains similar: load data, perform training (Newton-Raphson updates), and valid trained model.
+The only added differences in the federated code are related to interaction with the FL system, such as receiving and send `FLModel`.

 ## Set Up Environment & Install Dependencies